XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 # Cryptographic Keys

-In the XRP Ledger, a digital signature proves that a transaction is authorized to do a specific set of actions.
+In the XRP Ledger, a digital signature proves that a [transaction](transaction-basics.html) is authorized to do a specific set of actions.
 Only signed transactions can be submitted to the network and included in a validated ledger. <!-- STYLE_OVERRIDE: is authorized to -->

 Every digital signature is based on a cryptographic key pair associated with the transaction's sending account.
 A key pair may be generated using any of the XRP Ledger's supported [cryptographic signing algorithms](#signing-algorithms).
 A key pair can be used as [master key pair](#master-key-pair), [regular key pair](#regular-key-pair) or a member of a [signer list](multi-signing.html), regardless of what algorithm was used to generate it.

-**Warning:** It is important to maintain proper security over your private keys.
+**Warning:** It is important to maintain proper security over your secret keys.
 Digital signatures are the only way of verifying to the XRP Ledger that you are authorized to send a transaction, and there is no privileged administrator who can undo or reverse any transaction that has been applied to the ledger.
-If someone else knows the private key of your XRP Ledger account, that person can create digital signatures to authorize any transaction the same as you could.
+If someone else knows the secret key of your XRP Ledger account, that person can create digital signatures to authorize any transaction the same as you could.

 ## Generating Keys